 The entities that are required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2024 are all the same as those included in the consolidated financial statements of Mega International Commercial Bank Co., Ltd., and its subsidiaries prepared in conformity with the International Financial Reporting Standard 10 "Consolidated Financial Statements".
-Relevant information that should be disclosed in the consolidated financial statements of affiliates is included in the consolidated financial statements of Mega International statements of Mega International Statements of affiliates is included in the consolidated financial statements.
-Relevant information that should be disclosed in the consolidated financial statements of affiliates is included in the consolidated financial statements of affiliates is ubsidiaries.
+Relevant information that should be disclosed in the consolidated financial statements of affiliates is included in the consolidated financial statements of Mega International Commercial Bank Co., Ltd. and its subsidiaries.
 Hence, we did not prepare a separate set of consolidated financial statements of affiliates.

-Very truly yours, MEGA INTERNATIONAL COMMERCIAL BANK CO., LTD. By
+Very truly yours,

+MEGA INTERNATIONAL COMMERCIAL BANK CO., LTD.

+By